-David Warther Carvings is open in the wintry months with an unusual schedule.
-We are located atop Square Hill which is known for bad weather in the winter so we do close whenever there is a wintry blast that makes it hazardous for folks to visit.
+David Warther Carvings in Ohio's Amish country is open in the wintry months with an unusual schedule.
+We are located atop Square Hill which is known for extreme weather so we do close whenever there is a wintry blast that makes it hazardous for folks to visit.
 You can always check with us by calling 330-852-6096.
 With that in mind we are open from January thru March on Thursdays, Fridays, and Saturdays from 10 to 4.
-We will be open on Martin Luther King Day and Presidents Day.
-We are oftentimes open on the other weekdays and will make sure we are there if you call ahead to let us know you want to stop.
-Our number is 330-852-6096.
+We are usually open on the other weekdays.

 It is here at our place that David Warther, a fifth generation carver of Swiss heritage, is continuing his family's carving legacy in the center of Ohio's beautiful Amish country.